stevenjlho/leetcode/solutions/121. Best Time to Buy and Sell Stock/README.md

 3. Finally, return the value of `maxProfit`, which represents the maximum profit that can be obtained.

 ## Complexity
-- Time complexity: O(N) The algorithm iterates through the array of stock prices once, performing constant-time operations at each step.
+- Time complexity: O(n) The algorithm iterates through the array of stock prices once, performing constant-time operations at each step.
 - Space complexity: O(1) The algorithm uses a constant amount of extra space to store variables.